 Ceci est une ancienne révision du document !

-xxx porn videos - http://www.tantrictingles.com/.
-LOS ANGELES (AP) - A porn star who has said she had sex with President Donald Trump filed a lawsuit Tuesday seeking to invalidate a nondisclosure agreement that she signed days before the 2016 presidential election, which prevented her from discussing the alleged sexual encounters.
+A xxx porn videos star who has said she had sex with Donald Trump has filed a law suit seeking to invalidate a nondisclosure agreement that she signed days before the 2016 presidential election.

-The lawsuit, filed in Los Angeles County Superior Court, alleges that the agreement is “null and void and of no consequence” because Trump didn't personally sign it.
+The lawsuit, filed in Los Angeles County Superior Court, alleges that the agreement, which prevented her from discussing the alleged sexual encounters, is “null and void and of no consequence” because Mr Trump did not personally sign it.

-Adult film actress Stormy Daniels, whose real name is Stephanie Clifford, said she wanted to go public with the details of her alleged sexual relationship with Trump in the weeks leading up to the election, according to the lawsuit.
-Clifford and Trump's attorney Michael Cohen signed the nondisclosure agreement on Oct.
-28, 2016.
+Adult film actress Stormy Daniels, whose real name is Stephanie Clifford, said she wanted to go public with the details of her alleged sexual relationship with Mr Trump in the weeks leading up to the election, according to the lawsuit.

-The lawsuit charges that the “hush agreement” is legally invalid because it was only signed by Clifford and Cohen.
-The agreement refers to Trump as David Dennison and Clifford as Peggy Peterson, but an attached exhibit details their true identities.
+The lawsuit charges that the “hush agreement” is legally invalid because it was only signed by Ms Clifford and Mr Cohen.
+The agreement refers to Mr Trump as David Dennison and Clifford as Peggy Peterson, but an attached exhibit details their true identities.

-Clifford's lawsuit also alleges that Trump and Cohen “aggressively sought to silence Ms. Clifford as part of an effort to avoid her telling the truth, thus helping to ensure he won the Presidential Election.”
+Ms Clifford's lawsuit also alleges that Mr Trump and Mr Cohen “aggressively sought to silence Ms Clifford as part of an effort to avoid her telling the truth, thus helping to ensure he won the Presidential Election”.

-Neither Cohen nor the White House immediately responded to requests for comment Tuesday evening.
+Neither Mr Cohen nor the White House immediately responded to requests for comment Tuesday evening.

 NBC News first reported the existence of the lawsuit.